 - CEAP class 4a displays edema and early skin changes (e.g., pigmentation, eczema).
 This is indicative of venous reflux, which is sufficiently severe to cause venous hypertension.
 Daily compression and/or correction of venous hypertension by venous ablation or other techniques are recommended.

 - CEAP class 4b has severe skin changes, lipodermatosclerosis, significant tissue inflammation, or induration.
 These patients are at a higher risk to progress to ulceration.
 They need a corrective venous procedure.

 - CEAP classes 5 (healed ulcer) and 6 (active ulcer) should undergo correction of venous hypertension to speed the healing of the ulcer and prevent recurrence.
-The preferred procedure for correction of reflux in the perforator veins is subfascial endoscopic perforator surgery.
-Newer, less invasive techniques (eg, percutaneous ablation of perforators, EVLA, ultrasound-guided sclerotherapy) are less well studied.14,17
+Class 6r is a recurrent active venous ulcer.
+The preferred procedure for correction of reflux in the perforator veins

-Surgical repair of incompetent valves have resulted in 65% to 80% healing of stasis ulcers at 5 years and some even at 15 to 20 years.
+Surgical repair of incompetent valves has resulted in 65% to 80% healing of stasis ulcers at 5 years and some even at 15 to 20 years.
 Venous stenting is minimally invasive and a much easier procedure.
 Two thirds of patients with venous stasis ulcers have healed following stent placement.
-However, a third will have recalcitrant ulcers and require valve reconstruction.9
+However, a third will have recalcitrant ulcers and require valve reconstruction.14

-Lifelong ECS with 30 to 40 mm Hg compression is recommended to prevent recurrence of ulceration.14,17
+Lifelong ECS with 30 to 40 mm Hg compression is recommended to prevent recurrence of ulceration.41,42

 Coordination of care